 In 1862 President Abraham Lincoln signed the Morrill Land-Grant College Act, donating public lands for the purpose of creating colleges for “the benefit of agriculture and the mechanic arts.”
 Thirty-seven land-grant institutions devoted to this purpose were created in March 1868 thanks to the 1862 Morrill Act, including the University of Illinois (originally Illinois Industrial University).

 The Urbana-Champaign location of the university happens to have some of the richest soils in the world.
 This was quite the boon when the Hatch Act of 1887 established the Agricultural Experiment Station, bringing a new research focus.
 Later on, in 1914, the knowledge gained from college research and other university efforts was made accessible to each state’s citizens through the Smith-Lever Act, which created the Cooperative Extension System.
-Our extension programs continue working to this day to utilize the information gleaned from university research to improve local communities and their members.
+University of Illinois Extension operates to this day offering educational programs and materials to residents in all of Illinois' 102 counties.

 Today the College of ACES has broadened its horizons to teach and research not just agriculture, but multiple fields of study that can improve lives around the world.
 To stay up to date on our most recent activities, browse our news section and subscribe to our newsletter.

 College of ACES News